Stephen Zimmerman: South Bay Lakers (2017–2018)

 On August 9, 2017, Zimmerman signed with the Los Angeles Lakers.
 On October 9, 2017, he was waived by the Lakers.
 He would later be acquired by the South Bay Lakers of the NBA G League as an affiliate player of Los Angeles.

 Westchester Knicks (2018–2019)

 On August 22, 2018, Zimmerman was selected by the Capital City Go-Go of the G League in the 2018 expansion draft.
 The next day he was traded to the Westchester Knicks for Chasson Randle.

 Telekom Baskets Bonn (2019–2020)

 On August 7, 2019, Zimmerman joined Telekom Baskets Bonn.
 He averaged 7.4 points and 4.3 rebounds per game.

 Basketball Nymburk (2020–2021)

 On September 1, 2020, Zimmerman signed with Polski Cukier Toruń of the Polish Basketball League (PLK).
 On September 17, he signed with Basketball Nymburk of the Czech National Basketball League.

 Cairns Taipans (2021–2022)

 On September 17, 2021, Zimmerman signed with the Cairns Taipans for the 2021–22 NBL season.

 Austin Spurs (2022)

-On October 18, 2022, Zimmerman signed with the Austin Spurs.
-On November 18, he was waived after appearing in 1 game, recording 8 points and 9 rebounds.
+On October 18, 2022, Zimmerman signed with the Austin Spurs of the NBA G League.
+On November 18, he was waived after appearing in 1 game, recording 8 points, 9 rebounds and 9 personal fouls.